ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/ECR/S1-ecr-01-elastic-container-registry-and-docker-images/README.md

 - You will see "to-do-app-nodejs.tar" and "to-do-app-nodejs".

 - Enter the "/to-do-app-nodejs/" directory.
-And create "Dockerfile" via vi editor.
+And create a "Dockerfile" via the vi editor.

 ```bash
 cd to-do-app-nodejs/